TWO of the biggest operators in the DIY sector will reveal the impact of poor weather and a subdued housing market this week.

 The latest trading update, covering the period from February to April, is the first since full-year results in March showed annual profits and sales tumbling, with the fall blamed on a wet summer and weak consumer confidence.

-Topps Tiles, the UK’s largest tile and wood flooring retailer, is expected to report another dent in profits on Wednesday as it unveils half-year figures.
+And Topps Tiles, the UK’s largest tile and wood flooring retailer, is expected to report another dent in profits tomorrow as it unveils half-year figures.

 The group, which has 320 stores across the UK, warned earlier this year that it expected to see underlying pre-tax profits for the six months to the end of March fall to around £4.3m, compared with £5.6m for the same period last year.
 It said like-for-like revenues were expected to have fallen by 0.3 per cent.

-The company said it was facing weaker-than-expected demand, but that cost-cutting initiatives would help it meet full-year profit forecasts of £13.3m to £13.8m.
+The company said it was facing weaker-than-expected demand, but cost cuts would help it meet full-year profit forecasts of £13.3m to £13.8m.